wolfi-dev/.github/profile/README.md

 - Packages are designed to be granular and independent, to support minimal images
 - Uses the proven and reliable apk package format
 - Fully declarative and reproducible build system
-- Designed to support glibc and musl
+- Designed to support glibc

 ## Where's the Source?

-* [bootstrap-stage1](https://github.com/wolfi-dev/bootstrap-stage1) contains the stage1 bootstrap repository which is used with Alpine.
-* [bootstrap-stage2](https://github.com/wolfi-dev/bootstrap-stage2) contains the stage2 bootstrap repository which is used with Alpine and the stage1 toolchain to bootstrap stage3.
-* [bootstrap-stage3](https://github.com/wolfi-dev/bootstrap-stage3) contains the stage3 bootstrap repository which is a micro GNU/Linux distribution built with stage2 and used to bootstrap Wolfi.
 * [os](https://github.com/wolfi-dev/os) contains the core Wolfi OS repository.

 ## Wolfi Community